Can Hemorrhoids Grow Back?

 Whether a hemorrhoid grows back or recurs, the symptoms and pain are the same.

 If you have tried at home treatments with no relief, see one of our specialists Digestive Health Services, SC for an examination and additional recommendations for hemorrhoids.
-Call us today at (816) 941-0800 for a consultation, questions, or appointments in our Downers Grove or Hinsdale office.
+Call us today at (816) 941-0800 for a consultation, questions, or appointments at our Downers Grove office.